Description

 Using this definition on our asset we see for example:

-• Looking at the average days under water of 142 days in the last 5 years of Leveraged Gold-Currency Strategy, we see it is relatively lower, thus better in comparison to the benchmark GLD (348 days)
+• The average days under water over 5 years of Leveraged Gold-Currency Strategy is 140 days, which is lower, thus better compared to the benchmark GLD (346 days) in the same period.

-• During the last 3 years, the average time in days below previous high water mark is 166 days, which is greater, thus worse than the value of 141 days from the benchmark.
+• During the last 3 years, the average days below previous high is 167 days, which is greater, thus worse than the value of 142 days from the benchmark.

 Performance (YTD)